How to Troubleshoot & Reset Your Amana PTAC Unit

 F1

-“F1” is indicative of a double failure.
-It may be that the indoor thermistor (black) is getting readings outside the normal range and that the wireless thermostat is no longer working.
+“F1” indicates that the (black) indoor coil thermistor is reading outside of its normal operating range or that the wireless thermostat is no longer working.

 F2